 When we’re in the market for bibs, we’re looking for the top do-it-all bibs that not only handle but excel in the most important aspects of ski outerwear.
 Specifically, that would be moisture management, airflow, windproofing, waterproofing, keeping snow out, keeping heat in, overall ventilation, overall weight, and containing the right pockets and features.
 You can’t forget fit and style, and we didn’t.

 We tested over a dozen ski bibs from a variety of longstanding brands such as Arc’teryx, Black Diamond, and Mountain Hardwear, as well as newer brands to the scene such as Trew Gear and Flylow.
-This list contains the bibs that stood out to us above the rest, are capable of handling the coldest days in-bounds and the hottest days in the backcountry after a season of testing in the Lake Tahoe area.
-Our top pick is the Stio Women’s Figment Bib, and our top pick for the backcountry is the Ortovox Women’s 3L Deep Shell Bib.
+This list contains the bibs that stood out to us above the rest and can handle the coldest days in-bounds and the hottest days in the backcountry after multiple seasons of testing.
+Our top pick is the Stio Women’s Figment Bib, and our top pick for the backcountry is the Flylow Siren Bib.

 Navigate To: Comparison Table | How We Tested | Buyer’s Guide